The Penrose Property with a Cosmological Constant: Spacetimes with Cosmological Constant

-If the mass parameter is strictly positive then a similar argument shows that the Penrose property does not hold.
-This is most clearly demonstrated by the fact that inequality (\ref{eqn:inequality}) is now reversed, so we have
+where $\Omega^2$ and $\Omega_0^2$ are the conformal compactification factors for the Schwarzschild-AdS and pure AdS spacetimes respectively.
+These can be obtained using the same procedure as was used in \cite[Section 4.2.1]{PCMD} to compactify the asymptotically flat Schwarzschild spacetime.
+Recall that these factors are strictly positive on the interior spacetime and that the two metrics agree on the boundary.
+As a result, the set $B(p)$ is the same for both metrics.
+We denote this $B(p)=B_0(p)$.

-Now suppose $p$, $q\in\partial \tilde{M}$ and $q\in\partial B(p)$.
-We once again use the fact that $\partial{A(p)}=\partial{B(p)}$ in pure AdS spacetime to see that there exists a curve from $p$ to $q$ which lies in the interior spacetime (except for its endpoints) which is null with respect to the AdS metric, but that no such timelike AdS curve exists.
+Now suppose $p$, $q\in\partial \overline{M}$ and $q\in B(p)$.
+Then $q\in B_0(p)=A_0(p)$, so $p$ and $q$ are connected by a curve lying in the interior spacetime (other than its endpoints) which is causal with respect to the compactified AdS metric.
+From inequality (\ref{eqn:inequality}), we conclude that this curve is timelike with respect to the compactified negative mass Schwarzschild-AdS metric.
+We conclude that $q\in \text{int}(A(p))$.

+If $\mu>0$ then a similar argument shows that the timelike boundary version of the Penrose property does not hold.
+Note that in this case the equation $V(r)=0$ has exactly one positive root corresponding to the event horizon.
+However, since we are interested in timelike connected points on the conformal boundary, we can restrict attention to regions where $r$ is large and hence $V(r)>0$ (see the comment in Section \ref{The Penrose Property in Asymptotically Anti-de Sitter Spacetime} explaining why the timelike boundary version of the Penrose property is a property of spacetimes near their timelike boundary).
+We find that inequality (\ref{eqn:inequality}) is reversed, so we have